BlasBenito/spatialRF/README.md

 package, takes a fitted model as input.
-Such fitted model already has the training data, the names of the response and the predictors, the distance matrix, the distance thresholds, and the hyperparameters used to fit the model, all stored in the slot `ranger.arguments`
+Such fitted model already has the training data, the names of the response and the predictors, the distance matrix, the distance thresholds, and the hyperparameters used to fit the model, all stored in the slot `ranger.arguments`.

 ``` r
 names(model.non.spatial$ranger.arguments)